'Their standard is amazing': Veteran player praises White Ferns at world cup opener

-A veteran cricketer, family of the players, and a budding singing sensation were just a few of those gathered at Tauranga's Bay Oval for the opening round of the ICC Women's Cricket World Cup.
+A veteran cricketer, players relatives, and a budding singing sensation were just a few of those gathered at Tauranga's Bay Oval for the opening match of the ICC Women's Cricket World Cup.

 In the crowd to witness the White Ferns play the West Indies today was former White Fern Ingrid Cronin-Knight.